Nail Cancer: Don’t Ignore the Signs

 You may not pay much attention to the appearance of your nails.

-Some are cancerous, and others are just unsightly and irritating.
+Some nail problems are cancerous, and others are just ugly and irritating.

 This might sound like an aesthetic concern, but the metastasis of a cancerous tumor can be fatal.